freeflowuniverse/herolib/examples/biztools/playbook/revenue_params.md

 - name, e.g. for a specific project
 - descr, description of the revenue line item
+- revenue_items: does one of revenue, is not exterpolated
+- revenue_growth: is a revenue stream which is being extrapolated
 - revenue_setup, revenue for 1 item '1000usd'
 - revenue_setup_delay
 - revenue_monthly, revenue per month for 1 item